Tank & Rast planning dual-tranche sub-benchmark euro secureds

-LONDON, Nov 22 (IFR) - Tank & Rast Group, the leading provider of services on German Autobahns, has mandated BNP Paribas, Crédit Agricole CIB, Deutsche Bank and UniCredit as active bookrunners to arrange a series of European fixed income investor meetings commencing Friday November 24.
+LONDON, Nov 24 (IFR) - Tank & Rast Group, the leading provider of services on German Autobahns, has mandated BNP Paribas, Crédit Agricole CIB, Deutsche Bank and UniCredit as active bookrunners to arrange a series of European fixed income investor meetings from November 24-28.
 A Net Roadshow will also be made available.

 A euro-denominated dual-tranche sub-benchmark sized secured capital markets transaction with expected maturities between 7- and 10-years will follow, subject to market conditions.